Pushpamkumar/Movie-recommend/README.md

 Uses : word2vec , embedding .

-About this project:
-This is a streamlit web application that can recommend various kinds of similar movies based on an user interest. here is a demo,

-Click here to run it live on server
-Demo:
-workflow

-workflow

-workflow

-Dataset has been used:
+Dataset has been used: Kaggle
 Dataset link
 Concept used to build the model.pkl file : cosine_similarity
 1 .
 Cosine Similarity is a metric that allows you to measure the similarity of the documents.